anchor14/anchor-blog/src/blogs/debugging.md

 There are countless systems in this world, but just as Ray Dalio says in his book,

-> With time and experience, I came to see each encounter as “another one of those” that I could approach more calmly and analytically, like a biologist might approach an encounter with a threatening creature in the jungle: first identifying its species and then, drawing on his prior knowledge about its expected behaviors, reacting appropriately.
+> *With time and experience, I came to see each encounter as "another one of those" that I could approach more calmly and analytically, like a biologist might approach an encounter with a threatening creature in the jungle: first identifying its species and then, drawing on his prior knowledge about its expected behaviors, reacting appropriately.*

 these systems can be broken down into a handful.
 When I look at *systems*, I try to create a graph in my head as a mental model.
 There is a root node, which points to other children nodes which are basically subclasses of that node.